Facebook

 • When available, prep and use the AED ASAP

 • The shorter the time to the first shock, the better.
-The AHA recommends “applying the pads and charging the defibrillator during ongoing chest compressions” in order to eliminate delay.
+The AHA recommends “applying the pads and charging the defibrillator during ongoing chest compressions” in order to eliminate the delay.

 • Immediately re-introduce compressions after a shock or breath.
 Don’t wait.